Greys73/eCommerce-Application/README.md

 Our goal is to develop applications as qualitative as needed, but cleverly simple as possible.
 We pride ourselves on utilizing the best and most trusted technologies to guarantee that your experience with us is nothing short of exceptional.

-Join our team members, experience the enjoyment and pleasure that awaits you
+Join our team members, experience the enjoyment and pleasure that awaits you!